clone95/Unix-Commands/README.md

 COMMAND:    diff  file1   file2

-It finds differences between files returning a list of words.
+It finds differences between files returning a list of words (the words of one file which aren't in the other, and vice versa).

 Usage Example: